-- The data in Figs. 4 and 5 were measured with a new robust oxygen optode that in lab tests showed no stirring sensitivity (Berg et al., 2015), whereas the data in Fig. 6 were recorded with a Clark-type microelectrode, a sensor-type that is known to be affected by the instantaneous water velocity at its tip due to its consumption of oxygen (Gust et al., 1987; Revsbech, 1989; Gundersen et al., 1998).
-Two new studies have focused on how this stirring sensitivity can affect eddy flux estimates in unidirectional flavor (United and the context) and in wave environments (Definition of oxygen).
-We affect the context of the context of - flows (Holtappels et al., 2015) and in wave environments (Reimers et al., 2015).
+The data in Figs. 4 and 5 were measured with a new robust oxygen optode that in lab tests showed no stirring sensitivity (Berg et al., 2015), whereas the data in Fig. 6 were recorded with a Clark-type microelectrode, a sensor type that is known to be affected by the instantaneous water velocity due to its consumption of oxygen (Gust et al., 1987; Revsbech, 1989; Gundersen et al., 1998).
+Two new studies have focused on how this stirring sensitivity can affect eddy flux estimates in unidirectional flows (Holtappels et al., 2015) and in wave environments (Reimers et al., 2015).
 We cannot rule out that the oxygen measurements shown in Fig. 6 were affected to some extent by the varying wave velocity.
-However, typical characteristic patterns of stirring sensitivity in wave environments as documented by Reimers et al. (2015) were not seen - in these data.
+However, typical characteristic patterns of stirring sensitivity in wave environments as documented by Reimers et al. (2015) were not seen in these data.
 Firstly, stirring sensitivity tends to have an asymmetric dependency on wave velocity, meaning that oxygen concentration is more affected by the velocity from one direction than from the other (Holtappels et al., 2015; Reimers et al., 2015).
 Signs of this characteristic pattern are easy to identify, but were not seen in our data (Fig. 6a), which contained more of a sinusoidal variation in oxygen concentration.
-Secondly, if - instead stirring sensitivity presents itself as a symmetric dependency of wave velocity, which can happen for example if the fluctuating velocity is perpendicular to the sensor, it would appear as a fluctuation in concentration with a frequency double that of the wave frequency.
+Secondly, if instead stirring sensitivity presents itself as a symmetric dependency on wave velocity, which can happen, for example, if the fluctuating velocity is perpendicular to the sensor, it would appear as fluctuations in concentration with a frequency double that of the wave frequency.
 This also was not seen in our data (Fig. 6a).
-Thirdly, stirring sensitivity for a specific microelectrode will likely appear as a close-to-constant reduction or increase - of the flux.
-The fact that we found a close, and highly realistic, correlation of oxygen flux to light (Fig. 6c), both in the original data (Berg and Huettel, 2008) and in the corrected data (Fig. 6c), suggests that stirring sensitivity was not a dominant part of the microelectrode signal.
-We, therefore, assess that stirring sensitivity did not play a significant role in any of the data presented in this study.